 Breakfast is at 8am Pacific Time/9am Mountain Time at the Red Dog Saloon.
 Jase makes us breakfast and sandwiches for lunch.
 Then gives me feedback on my route.
 Jane has a Red Dog Saloon sticker for each of us.

 We head back through the canyon to Idaho before riding out the west side.
 At Jase’s suggestion, we take the road that follows the Bruneau River in a canyon.
 The road drops down to river level and we come across a long flooded portion.
 The road bends and we can’t see the end.
+The forest is too thick to scout by foot along the sides, so we just hope for the best.
 Brian goes first.
 Ben and I can still hear his engine when he’s out of sight.
 When his engine shuts off, Ben goes next.
 I go last.
 It’s a long water crossing – about 200′.
 When I turn the corner I see both Brian and Ben stuck in the mud.
 I’m stopped off on the left side with a foot on dry land.
-Brian suggests I go to the right bank, even though it looks like there’s a steep lip.
+Brian suggests I go to the right bank.
+It looks like there’s a steep lip, but none of the other lines is better.
 Sometimes there are no good options.
 I get close, but am bogged down by mud.
 Ben props his bike up with a log and comes to help drag my bike out.
 It takes all three of us to get Brian’s bike out of the mud.
 Ben’s bike is only half stuck in the mud, so that wasn’t too hard.
 Our boots are soaked and it’s time for a lunch break.
 Brian is sour and blames some beavers for the flooding.
 Fortunately none of the other water crossings are as challenging.

 We leave the canyon for rolling hills with more cows.
 After an unsuccessful detour to find a hot spring, we camp in a grassy meadow with a few aspen trees lining a creek.
 One of Ben’s tent poles is broken, so he’s securing his tent to trees with rope.
 There’s a lot of dead wood around, so gathering firewood tonight is easy.
 Croaking frogs provide us extra company for the night.